art for promotional graphics by Lisa Houck ©2023 // www.lisahouck.com //

 General Scholarship Fund

-please note- we are actively fundraising for our Lifeways Back and General Scholarship Funds!
-If you or anyone you know would like to support, thank you! you can donate by clicking here and selecting your choice from the drop down menu, or you can reach out to info@weavingearth.org for other donation options.
+Please note- we are actively fundraising for our Lifeways Back and General Scholarship Funds!
+If you or anyone you know would like to support, thank you!
+You can donate by clicking here and selecting your choice from the drop down menu, or you can reach out to lauren@weavingearth.org for other donation options.

 FAQ